 The work will also involve the introduction of a cycle contraflow running from west to east/north on Holly Road.
 And if you thought Holly Road wasn’t actually wide enough to accommodate a cycle contraflow then you might find one or two others to agree with you.

 After months of work most locals will be looking forward to the finished article and here at twickerati HQ we fall into that category.
 The work so far seems to have speeded up the flow of traffic through King Street at the expense of bigger jams in surrounding roads.
 But, as Grace sang way back in 1995, “It’s not over yet”.
 We’ll take those wise words on board, nod respectfully and wait on.

 To sum it all up: It’s jam today but will it also be jam tomorrow?

 * LBRuT Press Release

 Here at twickerati HQ we like a challenge and we also like to be helpful.
 Like many people we’ve been struggling to get our brains around the true size of the Gloriana boathouse plan.
 Will it be big?
 Will it be small?
 How will it look in Orleans Gardens?
 What will be its true size?
 With that in mind we set out to do what neither Foster & Partners nor Richmond Council have managed to do so far, and that’s to translate the proposed boathouse size into something that everyone can understand.
 So through the medium of Lego we did just that.
 A Lego person is 4cm high, assume that to be 1.77m tall and scale that up to El Brute’s possible external dimensions (cited at the consultation) of a 36m long, 12m wide and 7m high building.
 Voila!
 We’ve got ourselves the basics of a little boathouse, God bless us.
 But then we ran out of Lego.

 Lego Gloriana boathouse

-You can’t comment on this item, but our current Gloriana thread with well over 300 comments is still open for business and can be accessed here.
+You can’t comment on this item, but our current Gloriana thread is open for business and can be accessed here.